Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 }

-(You'd expose the private methods via a test-only @TestVisible modifier, or build the handler with public methods that take inputs.)
+You would expose the private methods via a test-only @TestVisible modifier, or build the handler with public methods that take inputs.
+Either approach beats trying to drive logic through a DML statement just to make the trigger fire, which is how trigger tests in older codebases burned half their runtime on setup.

 Rule 3: Bulkify everything

 Triggers run on a list (Trigger.new is a List<SObject>).
 They get called with 1 record on UI saves and up to 200 records per chunk on Bulk API loads.
-Your code must handle both.
+Your code must handle both, because the same trigger you tested with a single-record insert will absolutely be invoked with a two-hundred-record chunk the first time a data migration runs.

 The fundamental anti-pattern: SOQL or DML inside a loop.